Amy13139/wip-eaw-docs/source/basegame/xml/xml_structure.rst

 Projectile
 ^^^^^^^^^^
-- Attribute: Name:
+- Attribute - Name:
 	String; The name of the node, can be referenced by other nodes

-- Attribute: Description:
+- Attribute - Description:
 	String; An optional description for the node, only used to help anyone reading the XML.

 - Text_ID: